-On November 9, 2009, after five months of negotiations, a new Government comprised of 30 ministers was formed with 15 ministers representing the March 14 Coalition and the Progressive Socialist Party, ten ministers representing Hizbollah, the Amal Movement and their allies (collectively, the "March 8 Coalition"), as well as the Free Patriotic Movement, and five ministers representing the President.
+On November 9, 2009, after five months of negotiations, a new Government comprised of 30 ministers was formed with 15 ministers representing the March 14 Coalition and the Progressive Socialist Party, ten ministers representing the March 8 Coalition, as well as the Free Patriotic Movement, and five ministers representing the President.

-On December 10, 2009, the Government obtained a vote of confidence from Parliament with a vote of 122 members in favor, out of 124 members present at the session, on the basis of the policy declaration submitted by the Government.
-See "-Government and Political Parties" for a discussion of the policy declaration.
+On December 10, 2009, the then Government obtained a vote of confidence from Parliament with a vote of 122 members in favor, out of 124 members present at the session, on the basis of a policy declaration submitted by the Government.